Latest News

 Called Shots

 The main attacks you should be doing when you hit level 5 are Called Shots.
-While these impose a penalty on attack rolls, you can mitigate these with talents and feats (+2 at 6th, +4 at 11th).
+While these impose a penalty on attack rolls, you can mitigate these with a talents and feats (+2 at 6th, +4 at 11th).
 Unlike Pathfinder, the Archer of FFd20 can replace any attack with a Called Shot without the need for feats.
 Many effects only require you to hit, making these almost unavoidable debuffs.

 In order you should start a fight with: Foot > Leg 1 and 2 > Arm > Hand > Head.
 Change up as needed or if you feel you won’t be able to hit.
 If a caster is giving you trouble, Aim for the Neck then Eye, then Neck until you crit.